Rolex CEO Speaks On Retail, AI, and CPO

 Dufour responded, “Super important.
 They’re watchmakers; we can’t have everything done by robots.”

-I like that Wei Koh followed up on what that means for human watchmakers.
-Dufour didn’t try to blur the line.
+I like that Koh followed up on what AI, or its involvement in Rolex's manufacturing, means for human watchmakers.
+Dufour didn’t blur any lines.
 Assembly is still done by people.
+There's a human coiling every mainspring (machine assisted, but still).
 Rolex is using AI to support the process, not to push humans out of it.
-Another clear line in the sand was with customer communication.
+Another clear line in the sand was with customer relations.
 There is no Rolex AI chatbot or callbot.
 Part of the Rolex experience is connecting with human beings, in person or over the phone.

 The logic behind Rolex Certified Pre-Owned